-Community is currently offering a range of free courses via e-careers.
+Community is currently offering a range of courses via e-careers.
 These courses include accounting & bookkeeping, cyber security, IT and project management.
-Community has also secured 10-15% off all courses on e-careers for members and you can apply for an additional £200 off through Community’s WULF project.
-Contact Lisa Francis for details.
+Community has secured 15%-30% off all courses on e-careers for members as well as the opportunity to apply for an additional £200 off our WULF project.
+See link for full range.

 Get in touch with Kim Johnson for more information on email@example.com or 07710 854 891.

 07809 725 684